 A padded sleeve pocket with Velcro secures small electronics like a tablet or laptop, and compression straps will keep everything else in its place.
 If you use eBags packing cubes like we do, you’ll like how everything fits nice and snug.

 So far, we’re pleased with this bag and can recommend it in our list.
-The eBags Kalya comes with a lifetime warranty against defects in materials and workmanship.
+The eBags Kalya comes with a lifetime warranty against defects in materials and workmanship and is a nice roller underseat bag.

 Update 3/3/2019: While we love this bag, we did notice that when flying on Southwest Airlines, it is too wide to fit underneath the isle seats.
 For whatever reason, the supports under the isle seats are slightly narrower that the other two.
 This bag does fit under the middle or window seats.